 (c) Upon the expiration or termination of the Restricted Period applicable to such shares and the satisfaction of any other conditions prescribed by the Committee, or at such earlier time as provided for herein, the restrictions applicable to the shares subject to such Restricted Period shall lapse and a certificate for a number of shares of Common Stock equal to the number of restricted shares with respect to which the restrictions have expired or terminated shall be delivered, free of all such restrictions, except any that may be imposed by law, to the employee or the employee's Beneficiary (as defined below).
-The Corporation shall not be required to deliver any fractional share of Common Stock but shall pay to the employee or the employee would otherwise be entitled.
+The Corporation shall not be required to deliver any fractional share of Common Stock but shall pay to the employee or the employee's Beneficiary, in lieu thereof, the product of (i) the Fair Market Value per Share (determined as of the date the restrictions expire or terminate), and (ii) the fraction of a share to which such employee would otherwise be entitled.
 Subject to Section 18 hereof, no payment will be required from the employee upon the issuance or delivery of any Common Stock upon the expiration or termination of a Restricted Period with respect to restricted shares.
 An employee's "Beneficiary" is a person or persons (natural or otherwise) designated by such employee, pursuant to a written instrument executed by such employee and filed with the Committee, to receive any benefits payable hereunder in the event of such employee's death.